Lemoncode/rest-api-exercise/README.md

 # Optional

 * As optional part implement in more than one way the real API.
 * Create security layer for API requests.
+Note, for implement security layer you have to implement as well the authentication server.
 * Modify current server and client to work with GraphQL.

 # About Basefactor + Lemoncode